 How much does it cost to neuter/spay a dog?

 In order to spay or neuter your pet, we would start with a pre-operative examination with one of our veterinarians, before admitting the patient to the hospital for the procedure.
 At the time of the exam, or prior, we ask that the vaccination certificate is provided to ensure that the patient is up to date on the required core vaccinations.
 The procedure includes hospitalization,pre surgery blood test to ensure that your dog can handle anesthesia, IV fluids, and anesthesia maintenance.
-We also include home care, which would consist of a custom care collar to prevent them from licking at their incision, and Metacam which is an oral anti-inflammatory, which helps relieve pain and discomfort.
-A follow up recheck examination is recommended to be done 1 week after the procedure to ensure that your pet has healed up nicely.
+We also include home care, which would consist of a custom care collar to prevent them from licking at their incision As well, some post op pain relief medications.
+Follow up recheck examination is recommended to be done in 10-14 DAYS after the procedure to ensure that your pet has healed up nicely.
 A nail trim will also be done while every patient is under sedation.

 Please do not hesitate to give us a call with any additional questions, or to have the appointment booked for the procedure.
 One of our customer care representatives will be able to provide you with a treatment plan and cost for the procedure once they acquire your pet’s details, including sex and approximate weight.